raphaelsty/cherche/docs/api/compose/Union.md

 # Union

 Union gathers retrieved documents from multiples retrievers and ranked documents from multiples rankers.
+The union operator concat results with respect of the orders of the models in the union.